Paperspace/auto-testing-runtimes/README.md

 where `<clusterId>` and `<workspaceRef>` are options to point to a cluster other than the default and a non-master branch of the runtime's GitHub repo, aka. workspace.

 **WARNING**: This has the potential to create a lot of Notebooks!
-The script is invoked with a given runtime to reduce this, e.g., the example command shown will create N Notebooks for our M different machine types, which might be ~ 12.
+In total for all runtimes it would be up to R*M for R runtimes and M machines, so 10+ * 10+ = 100+.
+The script is invoked with a given runtime to reduce this, e.g., the example command shown will be R=1 and thus create just M Notebooks (10+ not 100+).

 [1] It's not required to clone this repo as the rest of it is cloned to the Notebook and used there